 4. Garden of Life Sport Certified Grass Fed Whey

-This protein powder is all-natural and healthy and contains no added hormones or antibiotics.
+This protein powder is as all-natural as a powder can be.
+Added health benefits come from its lack of added hormones and antibiotics.
 It’s gluten-free, soy-free, and has no added sugars.

-It’s also NSF® – Certified for Sport, Truly Grass-Fed™Non-GMO Project Verified, and Informed Choice for Sport Certified.
-It contains no banned substances and you could use this protein powder for casual running or for competitive racing.
+A popular excuse busted dopers often give is that they took a tainted supplement.
+Garden of Life has taken pains to ensure they don’t take the fall for a cheater’s indiscretions.
+The powder is NSF® – Certified for Sport, Truly Grass-Fed™Non-GMO Project Verified, and Informed Choice for Sport Certified.
+It contains no banned substances, and you could use this protein powder for casual running or for competitive racing.

 The only thing some individuals may not like is that it’s sweetened with Stevia, which may cause digestive upset in some.
 Take it within an hour of your workout to benefit fully from its ingredients.